An Overview of da Vinci Robotic Surgery

 - Quicker return to normal daily activities

 When considering surgical treatment options, patients often have concerns about safety.
-When specifically considering robotic surgery for robotic prostatectomy and other procedures, some patients wonder if da Vinci Surgery is as safe as traditional surgery.
+When specifically considering robotic surgery for prostate removal and other procedures, some patients wonder if da Vinci Surgery is as safe as traditional surgery.

 Actually, minimally invasive robotic procedures performed with the da Vinci System can be considered safer than traditional surgery because it offers multiple, redundant safety features making it the most effective, least invasive surgery possible.
 During the course of an operation, the da Vinci System will perform millions of safety self checks.
 The da Vinci System is so safe and precise that it has been used successfully in tens of thousands of minimally invasive surgeries worldwide.
 The ability to perform robotic surgery has significantly impacted the surgical capabilities of urologists and gynecologists in particular.

 The da Vinci System cannot be programmed nor can it be controlled or make decisions on its own.
 Every surgical maneuver is performed with the direct input from Dr. Allen who is just a few feet away using the console controls.
 The da Vinci Surgical System senses, scales, filters, and translates his wrist and finger movements to create a precise movement with the miniaturized instruments.
 The tremor reduction feature even minimizes unintended movements.
-Therefore, the da Vinci Surgical instruments are even more precise in their movements than Dr. Allen’s own hand!
+Therefore, da Vinci robotic surgery is even more precise than Dr. Allen’s own hand!

 Consultation with Dr. Mark Allen

 The information provided on this website is not intended to be a substitute for a thorough discussion with Dr. Allen about whether robotic surgery with the da Vinci Surgical System is right for you.
 There are risks associated with any surgical procedure and individual results may vary.
 Robotic surgery with the da Vinci Surgical System may not be appropriate for every individual.
-If you are a patient, consult with a physician, such as Dr. Allen, skilled at performing robotic surgery with the da Vinci Surgical System, about treatment options that may be appropriate for your medical condition.
+If you are a patient, consult with Dr. Allen about treatment options that may be appropriate for your medical condition.